Arachnids

 Scorpion_Trinidad JasonsSolifuge

-Almost anywhere one travels on Earth, some type of arachnid can be found.
+Almost anywhere one travels on Earth, some type of arachnid or chelicerate can be found.
 From deserts to tropical rainforests to deep-sea hydrothermal vents, if you look closely enough, you are bound to find a member of the Arachnida.
-Spiders have even been collected ballooning through the stratosphere!
-Not only are they everywhere, arachnids are also incredibly diverse, both in their number of species and their ecology and behavior.
+Not only are theywidespread, arachnids are also incredibly diverse, both in their number of species and their ecology and behavior.
 So who are these creatures and why aren't more people familiar with them?
 Below is a brief introduction to the major groups of arachnids, with links to our research aimed at discovering how these groups are related to one another.

 Arachnids comprise the major lineages of chelicerates, which is one of the four major groups of arthropods.
 The other three major groups are insects, crustaceans (crabs and their kin), and myriapods (centipedes and millipedes).
-Insects are well known for their species diversity, but it is now recognized that the Acari (mites and ticks) may contain up to a million species (although most are not yet described).
-Spiders, too, have a rich fauna, with greater than 43,000 described species (Platnick 2012).
-The other nine orders of arachnids contain many fewer species, but harbor a great diversity of body forms, ecologies, behaviors, physiologies, and life histories.
+Insects are well known for their species diversity, but it is now recognized that mites may contain up to a million species (although most are not yet described).
+Spiders, too, have a rich fauna, with greater than 52,000 described species.
+The other orders of arachnids contain many fewer species, but harbor a great diversity of body forms, ecologies, behaviors, physiologies, and life histories.

 Below, we follow the nomenclatural system for arachnid orders proposed by T. Savory (1972) in Systematic Zoology 21:122-125.
 A nice review of the less species-rich arachnid orders is: Harvey, M. 2002.
 The neglected cousins: What do we know about the smaller arachnid orders?
 Journal of Arachnology.
 30:375-372.